 This no-fee, no-commission reinvestment program allows you to reinvest dividend and/or capital gains distributions from any or all eligible stocks, closed-end mutual funds, exchange-traded funds (ETFs), FundAccess® funds, or Vanguard mutual funds in your Vanguard Brokerage Account in additional shares of the same securities.
 All eligible distributions paid by the securities you designate must be reinvested.
 The program is provided through Vanguard Brokerage.
 The dividend reinvestment program is available for all Vanguard Brokerage Accounts except those that are subject to either backup or nonresident alien income tax withholding.
-To modify or cancel any or all of your reinvestment instructions at any time, notify us by letter, secure email, or telephone.
-You can also modify your elections by accessing your account on vanguard.com.
+To modify or cancel any or all of your reinvestment instructions you can do so online on vanguard.com under the “My Accounts, Account Information, Profile & Settings” link.
+You can also notify us by secure email, letter or phone.
 To change dividend elections, we must receive the instructions at least two business days before the payable date for the changes to be effective with that distribution.
 Changes received after that time will be processed on a best-efforts basis.

 To be eligible for the program, securities must be held in "street name" by Vanguard Brokerage Services® prior to the stock's record date.
 Under street-name registration, the securities are owned by the brokerage customer but are registered in a brokerage's or clearing agent's name for easy transfer and protection against loss or theft.
 Virtually all the stocks, closed-end mutual funds, and ETFs you hold through your account are held in street name.
 Note the following eligibility characteristics: